 1. Learn About the Disorder

-It is essential to understand that the person with borderline disorder is suffering from an illness that is as real as diabetes, heart disease, or hypertension.
+It is Important that you understand that the person with borderline disorder is suffering from an illness that is as real as diabetes, heart disease, or hypertension.
 For most people, physical symptoms are easier to accept as indications of a disease than are behavioral symptoms.
 However, there is no reason to assume that a complex organ such as the brain is less susceptible to diseases that affect behavior than are other bodily organs that result in physical symptoms.
 Recently developed medical research studies demonstrate abnormal brain structure and function in patients with borderline disorder, thus confirming this conclusion.

 It is also helpful to realize that persons with borderline disorder did not acquire the disorder through any actions of their own, nor do they enjoy having the disorder.
 Imagine what it must be like to feel that you are frequently at the mercy of forces within you, over which you seem to have little control, and that cause you extreme emotional pain and significant life problems.